jarrellmark/chatgpt-j/README.md

-# chatgpt-j
+# ChatGPT-J
-Chat interface to gpt-j.
-Runs in Google Colab.
+Chat interface to GPT-J. Runs in Google Colab.